-3This idea behind cross-sectional analysis of games is accentuated in Ciliberto and Tamer (2009): "The idea behind cross-section studies is that in each market, firms are in a long-run equilibrium.
+&lt;sup>3This idea behind cross-sectional analysis of games is accentuated in Ciliberto and Tamer (2009): "The idea behind cross-section studies is that in each market, firms are in a long-run equilibrium.
 The objective of our econometric analysis is to infer long-run relationships between the exogenous variables in the data and the market structure that we observe at some point in time, without trying to explain how firms reached the observed equilibrium." (pp.1792-1793).

-4There is also a strand of literature that studies the possibility that firms might have biased beliefs (see Aguirregabiria and Magesan (2020) and Aguirregabiria and Jeon (2020) for a review).
-The main difference is that the works in this literature assume that the econometrician knows the true information structure of
+&lt;sup>4There is also a strand of literature that studies the possibility that firms might have biased beliefs (see Aguirregabiria and Magesan (2020) and Aguirregabiria and Jeon (2020) for a review).
+The main difference is that the works in this literature assume that the econometrician knows the true information structure of the game but firms may not have correct beliefs whereas we assume that firms have correct beliefs but the econometrician does not know the true information structure.

-We contribute to the literature on the econometrics of moment inequality models by proposing a simple approach to constructing a confidence set based on the idea of Horowitz and Lee (2021).5 Our approach is new in the context of econometric analysis of game-theoretic models and applicable under alternative solution concepts such as pure strategy Nash equilibrium or Bayes correlated equilibrium.
+and Lee (2021).
+Our approach is new in the context of econometric analysis of gametheoretic models and applicable under alternative solution concepts such as pure strategy Nash equilibrium or Bayes correlated equilibrium.